Documentation

 First run

 After activation, SmartFix automatically registers your site with the analysis backend.
-This happens on the first admin page load and takes about 1 second.
 No API key or account required.

 You'll see the SmartFix menu item in your admin sidebar (shield icon).
 Click it, then click “Run Scan.”